samirgonz/cloudarchitect-blog/content/posts/azure-landing-zones-subscription-strategy/index.md

 This approach provides clear separation of concerns, simplified operational models, and natural scaling characteristics that support long-term cloud strategy objectives while maintaining the flexibility to adapt to changing business requirements.
 The integration with WAF and CAF principles ensures that this architectural approach supports broader cloud adoption goals while providing the technical foundation for secure, reliable, and cost-effective cloud operations.

+---

-This document serves as the definitive guardrail for organizations implementing Azure Landing Zones with subscription-centric architecture, ensuring consistency, security, and operational excellence across all cloud environments.
+*This document serves as the definitive guardrail for organizations implementing Azure Landing Zones with subscription-centric architecture, ensuring consistency, security, and operational excellence across all cloud environments.*